syoyo/tacotron-tts-cpp/README.md

-# Text-to-speech in C++ using Tacotron model + Tensorflow
+# Text-to-speech in (partially) C++ using Tacotron model + Tensorflow

 Running Tacotron model in TensorFlow C++ API.

 Good for running TTS in mobile or embedded device.

-Code is based on keithito's tacotron implementation:
+Code is based on keithito's tacotron implementation: https://github.com/keithito/tacotron

 ## Status

 Experimental.

 Currently only running Tacontron model is coded in C++.

+Python preprocessing is required to generate sequence data from text.
+Python postprocessing is required to do `inv_preemphasis` for Tacotron generated .wav.

 ## Requirment

-* TensorFlow f1.8+
+* TensorFlow r1.8+
 * Ubuntu 16.04
 * C++ compiler + cmake